zhousarah/azure-compute-docs/articles/container-instances/container-instances-about-ngroups.md

 }
 ```

+### NGroups

-A NGroups will simply reference this CG profile ARM resource and use that to create N instances of similar looking CGs.
+NGroups resource provides a way to create and manage ‘n’ container groups with a rich set of operations.
+A NGroups resource will simply reference a container group profile resource and use that to create N instances of similar looking CGs.
+Within NGroups resource, customer can also specify other properties including but not limited to - number of CGs, update preferences (manual or rolling update), load balancers, subnets and other relevant properties which they want to associate with CGs under a NGroups resource.

-Below is an example of how a NGroups references a CG profile:
+> [!NOTE]
+> A CG profile needs to be created **before** creating a NGroups resource.Since the CG profile is an ARM resource, it has its own ARM APIs.
+A CG profile needs to be created **before** creating a NGroups resource.

+**Benefits of referencing container group profile**

+1. Container group profile is a separate resource from NGroups.
+Customers can create multiple NGroups that can refer to the same container group profile.
+This will also guarantee consistency across all the NGroups that refer to a single container group profile and avoids duplication.

+2. A single ACI CG could also be created from a CG profile.
+This allows us to rapidly move from prototype to production mode.

+    E.g., a customer creates a single CG using the CG profile.
+They work on this CG to get their container images working.
+Then they simply create a NGroups using the same CG profile to massively scale out.

+Here is a sample of a NGroup with managed identity and zones that refers to a container group profile and will create 3 container groups:

 ```
 {